cmput301-w25/project-bread/README.md

 If the above steps doesn't execute the tests, you can open the `code` directory in Android Studio and run the tests manually to achieve the same result.

+While testing we have found that UI tests can be flaky sometimes and might require re-runs.

 ### Extra Setup

 To run the `MapFragmentTest` it is required that Sentio is selected as mock location app in developer settings.